mkrdip/related-posts-widget/readme.txt

 4. The widget configuration dialog.

 == Changelog ==

+= 1.1.4 - November 03 2019  =
+* Bugfix Finding the current post is overwritten by other widgets

 = 1.1.3 - November 19 2019  =
 * Add option to exclude children